Becoming a councillor

 - important contact details

-We only provide this support when we announce an election.
+We only provide this support when we formally announce an election.
+Go to election dates.

-For more information on becoming a councillor, go to the Local Government Association: highlighting political leadership.
+For more information on becoming a councillor, go to the Local Government Association: new councillor hub.